Under the general supervision of the IT Director, the Computer Technician:

 Work location is in the Regional Office of Lake Agassiz Regional Library in Moorhead, MN.
 This position is 40 hours per week position, Monday through Friday, 7:30am-4:30pm.
 May be required to work beyond normal schedule for occasional roll-outs of new equipment.
 Benefits include: Single health insurance policy (paid in full), $20,000 life insurance policy, flexible spending plan, Public Employees Retirement Association (PERA), Employee Assistance Plan benefit, optional deferred compensation plan, optional dental and vision plan, optional supplementary life insurance, paid vacation, holiday and sick leave.

 $15.00+ depending on experience

-Application forms are required and available at here.
+Application forms are available here.